IBM-Bluemix-Docs/mass-data-migration/index.md

 1. Access the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} using your unique credentials.
 2. Select **Storage** > **Data Migration** > **Mass Data Migration** from the Navigation Bar to access the Mass Data Migration screen. <br/>
 ![Data Transfer Service option in Customer Portal Menu](/images/DTSinControlMenu.PNG) <br/>
-**Note**: This screen is only available to the master user of the account.
 3. Click **Request a device** link to open the order form.
 4. Complete each field in the **Request Mass Data Migration Device** form.
    - **Shipping Address**: this form is not prefilled and each field is editable.
 Please provide the name of the person who will accept the device delivery in the Attention field.
 When picking the delivery location, consider the weight of the device (66lbs with its case) and accessibility.
 (Note: The device is equipped with wheels and pop-up handle for manuvering.)